Introduction to Foxwoods

 High-Limit Slots Pull Event Observations

 With that connection, I sat with Eric and his wife at breakfast, and I had a few moments to explain what I’d learned about winning at slots at Foxwoods Casino.
 When I suggested moving from slot machine to slot machine, to win a little at each, Eric kindly explained to me that doing so would be unpopular with the crowd.
-Lynching is such an ugly word.
-Right?
+Riot is such an ugly word, right?

 I declined, pointing out I wasn’t a regular at Foxwoods.
 I counter suggested that it should be the rewards club card of our host, Vito.
-Again, the applause was nice.
+The applause was nice, again.

 To help speed things along, Eric had inserted 20 of the $100 bills to create a $2,000 voucher.
 I don’t know if you know this, but some states have a limit on how much can be in a slot machine at any one time.
 In Ohio, and it seems Connecticut, the limit is $3,000.